prof18/marcogomiero.com/content/posts/2025/test-gradle-plugin-git.md

 ### 5. Creating the Bare Repository

 This is where the magic happens!
 A bare Git repository is created in the remote destination folder.
-This repository will act as a "remote" server without actually requiring network access.
+This repository will act as a "remote" server without requiring network access.

 ```kotlin
 remoteDestFolder.runBashCommand("git", "init", "--bare")